a-hansen/alog/README.md

 Usage
 -----

 Acquire logs with Alog.getLogger().
-It will add a log handler only if one hasn't already been added.
+It will add a log handler only if one has not already been added.

 ```java
 import com.ca.alog.*;